 The main types of incontinence in men are described below.
 We have used the correct medical term so you will recognize it when talking to your doctor.

 Around 10% of male incontinence occurs with a sudden physical exertion such as coughing, sneezing, laughing, exercise or heavy lifting.
 It usually only involves small amounts and is generally connected to a weakening of the pelvic floor muscles.
-To find exercises that can strengthen the pelvic floor go to Exercises to Help with Incontinence to learn about male incontinence exercises.
+To find exercises that can strengthen the pelvic floor go to Exercises to Help with Incontinence to learn about male kegel exercises.

 Some 10 -30% of men experience mixed symptoms.
 Usually it's a combination of Stress Incontinence and Urge Incontinence.
 If you happen to have both incontinence types, there's usually one that causes more of a problem than the other, so you should focus on dealing with the most frequent symptom first.